druxt/quickstart-druxt-serverless/README.md

 # DruxtSite quickstart - Serverless Druxt

-> One click, Fully Decoupled, Full Static, Serverlervess Drupal Site starter-kit with Druxt.
+> One click, Fully Decoupled, Full Static, Serverless Drupal Site starter-kit with Druxt.

 DruxtSite connects Drupal to Nuxt via JSON:API to provide a framework for building a Fully Decoupled site.